microsoft/code-with-engineering-playbook/automated-testing/integration-testing/readme.md

 ## Integration Testing Frameworks and Tools

 Many tools and frameworks can be used to write both unit and integration tests.
-The following are tools for automated integration tests.
+The following tools are for automating integration tests.

 - [JUnit](https://junit.org/junit5/)
 - [Robot Framework](https://robotframework.org/)